MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/custom-page-localize.md

 This article outlines how to add localized content to a custom page by uploading [web resource RESX](/powerapps/developer/model-driven-apps/resx-web-resources) files for each language into your solution.

-This article also shows you how to use Power Fx to set the content on a label of a form.
+This article also shows you how to use Power Fx to set the content of a control on a custom page.
 You can use similar steps for tooltips and any messages that use a text control on the custom page.

   > [!IMPORTANT]
   > - This is a preview feature, and isn't available in all regions.